adelakobic/scheduleMe/README.md

 * geting

 ## Changes made to the code 𝌡
+* add the time blocks to the scheduler using Bootstrap: grids
+* added hover color to the save button
 * To be made: Past events: grey, Current events: red, Future events: green

 ## Link to the deployed website 💻